cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 ### Create your Rails app with Devise

-Let's get started by creating a new Rails app and installing Devise for the User model.
+Let's start by creating a new Rails app and installing Devise for the User model.

 ```sh
 $ rails new pdf_attachments_action_mailbox
 ```

-Once the new app is created, move into the directory that was created and open the project to add the Devise gem.
+Once the new app is created, move into the directory that was created and open the project in your code editor to add the Devise gem.

 ```ruby
 # Gemfile